 For some surgical procedures we may even allow the patient to breathe anesthetic gas spontaneously through a mask during the entire surgical procedure, requiring us to hold the airway open, assist ventilation as needed, and stay out of the surgeon’s way.
 Laryngeal mask airways are often used these days for such cases, but in the old days the choice was either mask ventilation or intubation.

-When ventilating a patient with a mask, it’s important to know how to open and airway and provide positive pressure breaths.
+With mask ventilation, it’s important to know how to open the airway and provide positive pressure breaths.
 However, it’s also important to know how to do so in a way that conserves your grip strength.
 Ventilating with a mask can be very tiring to your hand.
 Prolonged “masking” can tire your hand to the extent that you lose grip strength and coordination — making maintenance of an open airway harder to sustain over time.
 When I’m working with a new student, and when appropriate to the case, I often have them hold the mask during the entire anesthesia because it helps them improve their skills.
 So how do you effectively and efficiently ventilate while minimizing hand fatigue?
 Let’s look at the steps to follow.
 Continue reading →

 When we place anything in the mouth, be it an endotracheal tube, oral airway or LMA, we are typically extremely careful to protect the teeth.
 We take care to avoid cutting the lips with the teeth.
 But we often take the safety of the tongue for granted.
 I recently recognized a potential problem while using an LMA supreme that could have caused tongue ischemia if not corrected.
 Let we show you what happened so you can be on guard with your own patients.
 Continue reading →